 TCAT Dual Enrollment Pilot

-The department and Tennessee Board of Regents (TBR) are working with select high schools and Tennessee Colleges of Applied Technology (TCATs) to pilot early postsecondary partnerships beginning in the 2015-16 school year.
+The department and Tennessee Board of Regents (TBR) are working with select high schools and Tennessee Colleges of Applied Technology (TCATs) to pilot new early postsecondary partnerships.
 The TCAT Dual Enrollment Program is intended to link secondary CTE programs of study with TCAT instruction for select courses to better serve students and create opportunities for high school students to earn postsecondary credit while in high school.
-Programs of study include: Diesel Technology, Cosmetology/Barbering, and Mechatronics.
+Programs of study include Diesel Technology, Cosmetology /Barbering, and Mechatronics.

 The pilot is intended to: